 Second, always keep your coop clean and dusted.
-Every morning, I sprinkle PDZ over the roosting area to keep the ammonia down.
-(Psst!
-You can get PDZ at your local feed store much cheaper than the PDZ Coop Refresher on Amazon!)
+Every morning, I sprinkle my own DIY Coop Refresher (this recipe is 60% cheaper than the brand name Coop Refresher) all over the roosting area to keep the ammonia down.
 Then every week, I sprinkle diatomaceous earth around the entire coop, in nesting boxes, and I rub the roosts down with it.
 Be sure to wear a dust mask and gloves when working with diatomaceous earth because it’s extremely drying and like any fine particle when it becomes airborne, it can negatively affect your respiratory system.

 For scaly leg mites, you have to slather your hen’s feet with a non-toxic Vix Vapor Rub alternative for five days.
 I highly recommend this non-GMO Healthy Jelly for scaly leg mites.
 Apply the thick salve at night when the hens are roosting.
 This remedy suffocates the scaly leg mites and kills them.

 Lastly, spray your hens’ vents, legs, and coop with a non-toxic insecticide.
 Which brings me to MannaPro’s Poultry Protector spray!